 Step3: This menu takes care of the actions that an admin needs to do with respect to activating, allowing, approving WordPress user accounts on a site.

 Activation Methods of User Accounts

-As we land on the User Accounts settings page, we will find a series of options on account activation, namely:
+Step1: As we land on the Users’ WordPress account page settings, we will find a series of options on account activation, namely:

 Activate User Automatically – Here, there is no scope for the admin to approve WordPress user accounts.
 Right after a user submits a form, he/she gets an account on your site automatically.

 Deactivate User for Manual Approval – Here, the user account stays deactivated after he/she submits a form.
 The admin has to manually activate the account from the User Manager page of the site dashboard.
 Till this manual approval from the admin, the user account stays deactivated.

 Send Verification Mail – Here, once a user successfully submits a registration form, he/she will receive a WordPress account activation email with an account verification link.
 Clicking the link on this WordPress account activation email will activate his/her account.
 The admin can also manually approve unverified accounts.

 Note that if you are using paid registrations, the user will be auto-activated upon successful payment.